marcelocg/phoenix-docker/README.md

 ## A Docker container for the Phoenix framework

-It features Phoenix 0.10.0 with Elixir compiled from master branch source code and Erlang 17.5
+It features all the latest versions of the Phoenix web framework, the Elixir language and the Erlang platform.

 ![Phoenix Logo](https://www.filepicker.io/api/file/9prSmznZTiaRRmI3t89E)